 The holiday is a very happy family time in Jewish homes as is Christmas in Christian homes, which leads me to my story today.

 My story recollects my experiences growing up as a little Jewish girl in Kankakee by the Sea and how the experience of these two holidays enriched my life.

 I often say to you, dear readers, that everything we experience during our lives becomes a story.
 The story can last but a few minutes or continue for a few weeks.
 Some are over the top fantastic, some are hopeful, some boring, some painful, but nevertheless when strung together they become a novel of our memories—the story of our personal life.
 As we review our life’s chapters, our memories, we often return to the most defining ones, those that played an important role in shaping our lives.

-My musings today, with the holidays around the corner, take me back to Kankakee by the Sea and Hanukkah and Christmas time.
+My musings today take me back to Kankakee by the Sea; to Hanukkah and Christmas.
 My girlfriends were Christian.
 I was a Jew.

 Christmas in Kankakee by the Sea brought out a longing for inclusion.
 Try growing up a little Jewish girl in a overwhelmingly Christian town.
 I was not envious; I was wistful.
 I wanted to decorate a Christmas tree, have the most beautiful wreath on our front door and give and receive lots of presents.
 I wanted to run down the stairs Christmas morning and see what Santa left me and share the information with my Christian friends.
 I wanted to have my mom make a turkey and ham and invite our family over for Christmas dinner.
 Why shouldn’t I?
 After all, Christmas is the most wonderful time of the year and I wanted to revel in it.